TheIoTLearningInitiative/internetofthings101/Gateways.md

 > Transform Business with Intelligent Gateway Solutions for IoT

+> Unlock the Value of Data Today Without Replacing Equipment

 > Manage sensor data, connect existing devices, and create new applications to bring all of your systems together.
 Pre-integrated hardware and software building blocks let you scale through security, manageability, and connectivity capabilities.

 http://www.intel.com/content/www/us/en/internet-of-things/gateway-solutions.html